ElvisResearchGroup/L42/Main/formal/0ReadMeAndNotations.txt

 * we use s instead of overbar, so Cs::=C1..Cn
   This can be ambiguous for metavariables ending with s.
-  In that case, the explicitly defined metavariable takes precedence;
+  In that case, the explicitly defined metavariable takes precedence.
-  for example ms is defined explicitly, so ms is never interpreted as m1..mn In case of need we use parenthesis, so (T x)s::=T1 x1..Tn xn
+  In case of need we use parenthesis, so (T x)s::=T1 x1..Tn xn and not T x s.

 * -->p is p under the arrow, same for +p a^i is a apex i, ai is a pedex i